codewithbhagyashri-22/email-insight-agent/README.md

 ## 📄 License

-This project is licensed under the **MIT License**.
+This project is licensed under thethe [MIT License](./LICENSE).
 Feel free to use, modify, and distribute with attribution.

 ---